RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 Using ApplePi-Baker
 -------------------

 #.
-Insert SD card into your PC or SD card reader.
+Insert the SD card into your PC or SD card reader.

    .. figure:: SDcard_insert.jpg
       :align: center